OSGeo/PROJ/docs/source/resource_files.rst

 The `crs2crs2grid.py` script can be found at https://github.com/OSGeo/gdal/tree/trunk/gdal/swig/python/samples/crs2crs2grid.py

-It depends on having the GDAL Python bindings operational.
-If they are not
+The script depends on having the GDAL Python bindings operational; if they are not you will get an error such as:

 ::